Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

 * Table of Contents
 {:toc}

-Tachyon supports tiered storage, which allows Tachyon to manage other storage types in addition to memory.
-Currently, Tachyon Tiered Storage supports these storage types or tiers:
+Alluxio supports tiered storage, which allows Alluxio to manage other storage types in addition to memory.
+Currently, Alluxio Tiered Storage supports these storage types or tiers:

 * MEM (Memory)
 * SSD (Solid State Drives)
 * HDD (Hard Disk Drives)

-Using Tachyon with tiered storage allows Tachyon to store more data in the system at once, since memory capacity may be limited in some deployments.
-With tiered storage, Tachyon automatically manages blocks between all the configured tiers, so users and administrators do not have to manually manage the locations of the data.
+Using Alluxio with tiered storage allows Alluxio to store more data in the system at once, since memory capacity may be limited in some deployments.
+With tiered storage, Alluxio automatically manages blocks between all the configured tiers, so users and administrators do not have to manually manage the locations of the data.
 Users may specify their own data management strategies by implementing [allocators](#allocators) and [evictors](#evictors).
 In addition, manual